 *Building cubemaps requires at least 1 face to be textured with a material that receives shadows.
-So texture a face that can't be seen by the cubemap.
+So texture some brush face with it, but that can't be seen by the cubemap or it will end up visible in the cubemap textures.

 2. In the cubemap options, turn off SmartEdit and change the value to 10 if your skybox is 512x512 or 11 if your skybox is 1024x1024, and so on.
 Adding 1 doubles the resolution.